appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 ---
-### 1.3.1 Out of band verifier shall expire after 7 days.
+### 1.3.1 Out of band verifier shall expire in a reasonable timeframe.
 External Reference: ASVS Version 4.0.3 Requirement: 2.7.2